the D.I.C.E. lab

 New Article!

-We are excited to share a new article by our Director, Dr. Onnie Rogers, in collaboration with former DICE Lab Postdoctoral Fellow, Dr. Ursula Moffitt, Dr. Kate McLean, and Dr. Moin Syed.
-Titled “Research as Resistance: Naming and Dismantling the Master Narrative of ‘Good’ Science,” this article has been published in American Psychologist.
+We are excited to share a new article by our Director, Dr. Onnie Rogers, in collaboration with former DICE Lab Postdoctoral Fellow, Dr. Moin Syed, and Dr. Dulce Wilkinson Westberg.
+Titled “I’m just a girl; not a white girl”: Early Adolescents Making Sense of Race and Gender Intersectionality and Identity,” this article has been published in the Journal of Adolescent Research.
 Congratulations to all the authors!

 Brandon Dull and Amanda-Joy Wright Selected “Committee on Education Graduate Fellows”